X-9

 There were actually two versions of the X-9.

-One important quality control issue pertains to the two capacitors in the X-9 (and the X-570 and X-300 cameras, as well).
-They tend to leak, and in the process malfunction.
+One important quality control issue pertains to the capacitor in the X-9 (and the X-570 and X-300 cameras, as well).
+They tend to "leak", and in the process, malfunction.
 You can usually spot a bad capacitor easily.
 Turn the camera on, using good batteries.
 Touching the shutter release button will turn on the LED meter for a second, but then it goes out.
 Some contend that the problem stems from the move to China and cheaper capacitors.
 There may be some truth to this as the earliest X-700 cameras have fewer capacitor problems.
 Others contend that the capacitors leak with time, use and humidy.
-In any case, it's an expensive repair and one reason some people avoid the last models that Minolta made.
+In any case, it's an expensive repair -- unless you do it yourself -- and one reason some people avoid the last models that Minolta made.
+There are instructions on how to DIY replace the capacitors in the MINMAN MAIN MENU.

 RETURN TO THE MANUAL MINOLTA HOME PAGE